-Gerbil's teeth and claws are always growing and getting longer, a lot of people will just let them and will venver stop and think how this is affecting their pet, or the relationship they have with their gerbil.
+A gerbil's teeth and claws are always growing and getting longer.
+A lot of people will just let them grow and will never stop and think how this is affecting their pet or the relationship they have with their gerbil.

-While longs claws and sharp teeth can be painful to the handler of the gerbil that's not what is wrong with letting your gerbil's claws and teeth get that long.
-Gerbils can get sick, and even injure themselves if they have overgrown claws and or teeth, this is dangerous... this means that you NEED to keep a gerbil's teeth and claws from growing to long.
+While longs claws and sharp teeth can be painful to the handler of the gerbil, that's not what is wrong with letting your gerbil's claws and teeth grow long.
+Gerbils can get sick and even injure themselves if they have overgrown claws and/or teeth.
+This is dangerous—this means that you need to prevent a gerbil's teeth and claws from growing too long.

-We all know that cutting a gerbil's claws is time consuming, can be painful to both the gerbil and the tender.
-Because of this we avoid this activity at all costs... on the other hand, handling gerbils becomes harder when their claws and teeth are like this, leading to improper care.
+We all know that cutting a gerbil's claws is time-consuming and can be painful to both the gerbil and the tender.
+Because of this, we avoid this activity at all costs.
+On the other hand, handling gerbils becomes harder when their claws and teeth are long, leading to improper care.

-What a lot of people don't know is that there is easier ways to clip a gerbil's claws and wear down their teeth.
-The answer to this is almost so simple that I've seen many people do the "duh" reaction once they found out. :)
+What a lot of people don't know is that there are easier ways to clip a gerbil's claws and wear down their teeth.
+The answer to this is so simple that I've seen many people do the "duh" reaction once they found out!

-There are also some brands that clip like normal clippers or there are better brands that actually wear down the nails instead of clipping them and causing damage or pain to the gerbil/animal.
-If you are going to use nail clippers I suggest using the ones that wear away the gerbil's claws instead of clipping them.
+There are some brands that clip like normal clippers, but there are better brands that actually wear down the nails instead of clipping them and causing damage or pain to the gerbil.
+If you are going to use nail clippers, I suggest using the ones that wear away the gerbil's claws instead of clipping them.

 2. Sandpaper Floors

-Another thing is that a lot of gerbils will go under the sandpaper if it's not weighted down in some way.
-Also it get uncomfortable to walk on ALL the time, how would you like that?
-This is why the entire cage should not be filled with sand paper like I have seen so many times before.
+- It gets uncomfortable to walk on all the time; how would you like that?
+This is why the entire cage should not be filled with sandpaper like I have seen so many times before.

 3. Wood Blocks

-3. One of the next things people do, is to put in a brick or wood block the gerbil's can climb over and gnaw on, this way the block of wood or brick will wear down both claws and teeth.
-This is an ok way of helping to wear down the claws and teeth but one of the draw backs is that some gerbils will avoid these blacks and chew toys... actually will never touching them.
+Another thing people do is to put in a brick or wood block the gerbils can climb over and gnaw on.
+This way, the block of wood or brick will wear down both their claws and teeth.
+This is an okay method, but one of the drawbacks is that some gerbils will avoid these blocks and chew toys.
+They might actually never touch them.

 More Pet Gerbil Care: